stytchauth/stytch-ios/README.md

 ### Why should I use the Stytch SDK?

 Stytch's SDKs make it simple to seamlessly onboard, authenticate, and engage users.
-The Swift SDK provides the easiest way for you to use Stytch on Apple platforms.
+The iOS SDK provides the easiest way for you to use Stytch on Apple platforms.
 With just a few lines of code, you can easily authenticate your users and get back to focusing on the core of your product.

 ``` swift
 import StytchCore